 Document requirements are dependent upon your nationality and status.
-It is straightforward for British and Irish citizens to get married in Paphos, Cyprus, and the marriage will be completely legal in the UK and Ireland.
+It is straightforward for British and Irish citizens to get married in Cyprus, and the marriage is completely legal in the UK and Ireland.
 There is no need to pre-register the marriage.
 There are however, a number of criteria that by Cyprus Law you must meet before the marriage can take place.

-You can choose to have a civil wedding ceremony or you can elect to have either an Anglican or Catholic Church ceremony.
+You can choose to have a civil wedding ceremony or an Anglican or Catholic Church ceremony.
 Catholic couples who elect to have a church ceremony must also have the civil ceremony before the church service. it is also now possible for single sex couples to have a Civil Partnership.
 If you would like a Symbolic Ceremony or Renewal of Vows, no legal paperwork is required.

 English & Welsh couples must have a Single Status Statutory Declaration prepared by a UK solicitor, and since Brexit all documents must be apostilled.
 We supply a comprehensive guide with sample documents to assist you with the preparation and apostilling of your documents.
 The rules do vary slightly at each Town hall in the area so it is important that you use our sample documents and the wording of these will be tailored to your specific legal status.
-If you are not able to obtain a declaration (maybe you are working abroad and not able to get back to the UK) then we are able to take you to the local court to obtain an affidavit for a small fee before we apply for your marriage license – please contact us for further information.
+If you are not able to obtain a declaration (maybe you are working abroad and not able to get back to the UK) we can take you to the local court to obtain an affidavit for a small fee before we apply for your marriage license.
+Please contact us for further information.